StuntsPT/Structure_threader/README.md

 -t is the number of threads to use and -p the path for the STRUCTURE binary.

-The program should be run in the same directory as the files "mainparams" and "extraparams" from STRUCTURE are placed.
+The program should be run in the same directory as the files "mainparams" and "extraparams" for your STRUCTURE run are placed.

 ##Output
 The program will inform the user of what run is currently being processed by